-Current
+Curr ent

-2018/19 2017/18
+2019/20 2018/19

 £000 £000

-Balance outstanding at start of year 1,033 1,033
+Balance outstanding at start of year 0 1,033

 Additions 0 0

 Assets declassified as held for sale:

-- Property Plant and Equipment (793) 0
+- Property Plant and Equipment 0 (793)

-- Surplus Assets (240) 0
+- Surplus Assets 0 (240)

 Assets sold 0 0

-Balance outstanding at year-end 0 1,033
+Balance outstanding at year-end 0 0

-In 2017/18 the Council held two assets as held for sale.
-These have now been declassified from assets held for sale.
+In 2018/19 the Council declassified two assets it was holding as assets held for sale.
 One of the assets has been transferred back to operational Property, Plant and Equipment.
-There is still an offer that has been recieved on the site but this is conditional on the planing process and therefore there is uncertainty around when the sale will complete.
+An offer that had been received on the site but it was conditional on the planning process and therefore there was uncertainty around when the sale will complete, the asset remains in use as an operational car park.

-The other asset held for sale, Hanover Street Phase 2, had a conditional offer held on it, the sale of this site has now fallen through and has therefore been transferred to surplus assets.
+The other asset held for sale was Hanover Street Phase 2 this had a conditional offer held on it but the sale of this site had fallen through and was therefore transferred to surplus assets.